 - 2 teaspoons pure vanilla extract

-- MAKE CRUST: Move oven rack to middle position and preheat oven to 325 degrees F. Line cupcake tins with paper liners, and set aside.
+- Move oven rack to middle position and preheat oven to 325 degrees F. Line cupcake tins with paper liners and set aside.

-- In small bowl, mix together graham cracker crumbs, butter, and sugar until blended.
+- Mix graham cracker crumbs, butter, and sugar in a small bowl until blended.

 - Garnish with fresh raspberries and mint leaves (optional), and serve.